Arts & culture,

-Tracy Cooper Lavery, Director, Gallery and Visual Arts, HOTA said: “What a joy to commission these significant works by two of Australia’s leading contemporary artists to welcome visitors into HOTA Gallery.
+Tracy Cooper Lavery, Director, Gallery and Visual Arts, HOTA says “What a joy to commission these significant works by two of Australia’s leading contemporary artists to welcome visitors into HOTA Gallery.
 Judy Watson’s collaborative work will create a shared space where we can learn together and acknowledge the indelible Aboriginal culture embedded within, and throughout our shared country.
 Ramesh Mario Nithiyendran’s work lends itself to a contemporary Gold Coast vibe while recognising global spiritual culture.
 These new commissions join our growing program of outdoor art experiences and highlight our vision to create a place for art – both indoors and out.”

-Judy Watson said: “The past lives within us.
+Judy Watson says: “The past lives within us.
 Ancestor’s dilly bags and baskets held within Australian and International collections are intertwined by the memory strands connecting contemporary Aboriginal artists work, in this case, Libby Harward and Elisa Jane Carmichael.
 The sculptural elements point to Aboriginal continuity and survival.
 The eagle feathers shelter and protect, the shells and stones embedded within the river form take us on a journey.
 We listen to those who came before and follow them to our future.”

 Ramesh Mario Nithiyendran said: “The work gestures to a range of global sources that link to my cultural background and contemporary culture.
 I hope local and international visitors engage with the work by considering the meanings and significance of idolatry and sculptural monuments in public spaces.”

-The $60.5 million HOTA Gallery will be the largest public gallery outside a capital city in Australia, spanning six levels and presenting a dynamic program of world premiere international exhibitions, Australian exclusives and new commissions.
+The $60.5 million HOTA Gallery is the largest public gallery outside a capital city in Australia, spanning six levels and presenting a dynamic program of world premiere international exhibitions, Australian exclusives and new commissions.
 Designed by award-winning Melbourne-based architects ARM, the gallery will include over 2,000m2 of AAA rated, international standard exhibition space and a dedicated Children’s Gallery, and will be home to the $32 million City Collection, consisting of more than 4,400 artworks (including one of the largest collections of Aboriginal and Torres Strait Islander art in regional Australia).